Airside Sync Data Sheet¶

 Server mode supported – Safe Sky connects to end-user AMQP server

-SNOWTAM, RCR and ATIS transmitted as text
+SNOWTAM, RCR and ATIS transmitted as text and JSON

 SNOWTAM transmitted as AIXM 5.1